 The primary objective of our investment activities is to preserve principal while at the same time maximizing yields and prudently managing risk.
 To achieve this objective and limit interest rate exposure, we limit our investments to securities with a maturity of less than six years and an investment grade rating from Moody's or Standard and Poor's.
-See "Note C - Marketable Securities" in the Notes to Unaudited Consolidated Condensed Financial Statements.
+See "Note C - Marketable Securities" in the Notes to Unaudited Consolidated Condensed Financial Statements in this report.

-We are exposed to interest rate risk on our long-term debt currently outstanding and on our line of credit, which as of March 31, 2008, had an outstanding balance of \$5,000,000.
-The balance on our line of credit was repaid in April 2008.
+We are exposed to interest rate risk on our long term debt currently outstanding and on our line of credit, which as of June 30, 2008, had no outstanding balance.
 The interest rate on our line-of-credit can be tied to the lending bank's prime rate and would change when that rate changes, or tied to a LIBOR rate on a fixed basis and change only at maturity of the fixed-rate feature.
-The long-term debt of \$410,000 has a fixed interest rate of 6.75%, and the fair value of this long-term debt will change based on interest rate movements in the market.
-The floating rate feature in our line of credit can expose us to variability in interest payments due to changes in the interest rates.
-We believe it is prudent at times to limit the variability of floating-rate interest payments and in the past entered into interest rate swaps to manage those fluctuations.
+The long-term debt of \$403,000 has a fixed interest rate of 6.75%, and the fair value of this long-term debt will change based on interest rate movements in the market.
+The floating rate feature in our line of credit can expose us to variability in interest payments due to changes in interest rates.
+We believe it is prudent at times to limit the variability of floating-rate interest payments and in the past have entered into interest rate swaps to manage those fluctuations.

-At March 31, 2008, we had no outstanding interest rate swap agreements.
-However, Petro Travel Plaza LLC, an unconsolidated joint venture, has an interest rate swap agreement with respect to \$5,900,000 of its long-term debt to manage interest rate risk by converting floating interest rate debt to fixed-rate debt.
+At June 30, 2008, we had no outstanding interest rate swap agreements.
+However, Petro Travel Plaza LLC, an unconsolidated joint venture of the Company, has an interest rate swap agreement with respect to \$5,800,000 of its long-term debt to manage interest rate risk by converting floating interest rate debt to fixed-rate debt.
 This swap agreement matures in November 2009.
 The interest rate swap fixed rate is 4.33%.
 The joint venture accounts for the swap agreement as a cash flow hedge in accordance with FASB Statement No. 133, "Accounting for Derivative Investments and Hedging Activities."

-We record our pro rata change in the fair market value of the interest rate swap in accumulated other comprehensive loss.
-As of March 31, 2008, the Company's portion of the fair market value of the interest rate swap was a loss of \$116,000.
-Estimated fair value of the swap was determined by market price quotes as of March 31, 2008, received from the joint venture's bank.
+We record our pro rata change in the fair market value of the interest rate swap in accumulated other comprehensive income (loss).
+As of June 30, 2008, the Company's portion of the fair market value of the interest rate swap was a loss of \$61,000.
+Estimated fair value of the swap was determined by market price quotes as of June 30, 2008, received from the joint venture's bank.

-Market risk related to our inventories ultimately depends on the value of almonds, grapes, and pistachios, at the time of payment or sale.
+Market risk related to our inventories ultimately depends on the value of almonds, grapes, and pistachios at the time of payment or sale.
 Credit risk related to our receivables depends upon the financial condition of our customers.
 Based on historical experience with our current customers and periodic credit evaluations of our customers' financial conditions, we believe our credit risk is minimal.
 Market risk is discussed below in the section pertaining to commodity price exposure.